JacknJo/TibberLox/README.md

 ```

 ### Configuration
 At first invocation the script prompts for configuration parameters necessary for the runtime.
 These include the Tibber-API Token as the destination ip and port touple(s).
-Those settings will be saved in a file called `.tibber_credentials` parallel to the `tibberlox.py`-script with access modifier `0400` in a write protected manner and only readable to the user.
+Those settings will be saved in a file called `.tibberlox_config` parallel to the `tibberlox.py`-script with access modifier `0400` in a write protected manner and only readable to the user.

-If you want to skip the configuration process, just copy the `demo_tibber_credentials` modify the fields as desired and write it to `.tibber_credentials` next to the `tibberlox.py` script.
-As long as this script exists and is readable, the prompt will not show up.
+If you want to skip the configuration process, just copy the `demo_tibberlox_config` modify the fields as desired and write it to `.tibberlox_config` next to the `tibberlox.py` script.
+As long as this file exists and is readable, the prompt will not show up.

 ### Manual Usage